Opioids

 Some of the unwanted effects of opioids may be mild, such as drowsiness, nausea, and constipation.

 Others can be serious and may be signs of an overdose.
-These signs include shallow breathing and being unresponsive or unconscious.

 If you, or another person, are experiencing an opioid overdose or a serious side effect, call triple zero (000) immediately and ask for an ambulance.

 Opioids may make it difficult for you to drive or operate heavy machinery.
-If you have recently started taking an opioid medication or the dosage has changed, you may be at higher risk of having an accident.
+If you have recently started taking an opioid medicine or the dosage has changed, you may be at higher risk of having an accident.

 Does stopping opioids cause withdrawal symptoms?

-- hot and cold flushes
+- sweating or hot and cold flushes

-- muscle, bone and joint aches and pains
+- muscle, bone and joint aches and pains or muscle cramps

 - nausea, diarrhoea or abdominal cramps

-- headache
+- headaches

 - insomnia